 To determine the post development runoff, new watersheds, runoff curve numbers and times of concentration were generated reflecting the changes in the topography and surface cover.
 The post-development watersheds are shown on the attached plans (Watersheds and HydroCad Data, sheet 2 of 2).
 Watershed area P1 consists of the existing dwelling, driveway, a portion of the shared driveway and lawn areas.
 The runoff flows over land towards Beach Road.
 Areas P2A consists of lawn areas and woods that flow overland to the BVW.
-Area P2B consists of the remainder of the shared driveway, individual driveways to the single-family dwellings and associated lawn areas.
-The runoff is directed either into a drainage swale or towards a vegetated filter strip, into a sediment forebay, into an exfiltrating bio-retention area and ultimately towards the BVW along the southern portion of the site.
+Area P2B consists of portions of the shared driveway, individual driveways to the single-family dwellings and associated lawn areas.
+The runoff is directed towards a vegetated filter strip, into a sediment forebay, into an exfiltrating bio-retention area and ultimately towards the BVW along the southern portion of the site.
+Area P2C consists of the majority of the shared driveway.
+The runoff is directed into a drainage swale with area drains to direct the runoff into a Contech CDS unit and into a rain garden.
 Area P3 consists of a small area of lawn that flows to 50 Beach Road